-Apart from the wildlife on the farm we have our own sheep, cattle and pigs.
-In the spring and summer we bottle feed orphan lambs and bucket feed calves.
-The calves are fed milk twice a day but the lambs can need feeding at least four times daily!
+Apart from the wildlife on the farm we have our own sheep and pigs.
+In the spring when the lambs are born we bottle feed orphan lambs.
+The lambs can need feeding up to four times daily and we feed them until the end of the May half term holiday!
 Children (and adults) are most welcome to help out with the feeding.

 Our pigs are always ready for food and a good scratch of course, they will run to their feeding trough whoever carries the feed bucket.

-Alongside our farmyard animals we must not forget our two black cats Tango and Tizer, who are in charge of vermin control, and our sheepdog, Kim who is still learning to be a sheep dog.
-They are all part of the family team here on the farm.
+Alongside our farmyard animals we must not forget our black cat Tango, who are in charge of vermin control.
+He is part of the family team here on the farm.

 During your stay please do ask us if you want to help with the feeding of our animals and if you have any questions about the farm or its wildlife we will be only too happy to try and answer them!